xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ![npu-arch.png]({{site.baseurl}}/images/npu-arch.png){: .align-center}

-Silicon One (SiOne) ASIC is built with multiple slices where each slice comprise a set of Network Processing Engines(NPEs) for different packet processing functionalities like: Interface Groups (IFGs) - MAC provisioning, RxPP – receive packet processor, TxPP- Transmit packet processor and Traffic Manager – VOQs & Schedulers.
+Silicon One (SiOne) ASIC is built with multiple slices where each slice comprise a set of Network Processing Engines(NPEs) for different packet processing functionalities like: **Interface Groups**(IFGs) - MAC provisioning, **RxPP** – receive packet processor, **TxPP**- Transmit packet processor and **Traffic Manager** – VOQs & Schedulers.
 And all slices function parallelly and perform the tasks associated with different packet processing tasks assigned by the run-to-completion processing blocks.

 Every stage of packet processing has its associated data base lookups which is built by the system based on the configurations applied as well as the dynamically learned through different protocols.
 And these databases  supports the processing engine functions at each stages of packet processing by providing results for the corresponding lookups performed, feature processing etc..
-And these data bases are hosted on different type of memory modules present on the system like TCAM, SRAM, HBM.
+And these data bases are hosted on different type of memory modules present on the system like **TCAM, SRAM, HBM**.
 These memory accesses  are well organised and optimised in such way SiOne ASIC achieves multibillion packet processing per clock cycle without compromising on high bandwidth performance.

-SiOne has started its journey in 2019 and has many variants with different capabilities designed to cater to different segments in the networking paradigm.
+SiOne has started its journey in **2019** and has many variants with different capabilities designed to cater to different segments in the networking paradigm.
 SiOne started by addressing webscaler spine roles then expanded to address service provider core, enterprise switching segment, DC interconnect and now stretching its legs towards SP aggregation, edge and access segments.
 Not stopping there and journey continues.
 SiOne’s flexible architecture model helped in building new variants in short time.
 And it is evolving continuously.
 Number of slices and resource scaling can differ between different SiOne variants keeping fundamental architecture same.
 What varies between different variants is the bandwidth, serdes speed, size of different memory modules which directly influence features and associated service scale capability.

 Example, switching devices need high switching bandwidth , port density , shallow buffering with small routing table and feature scale.
 But on the other hand routing devices will demand medium to high bandwidth , deep buffering, feature richness and high scale routing table & services.
 SiOne flexible architecture design helps to build different variants in shorter time to cater to these use cases at minimal production cost.